Notes on the Geography of Argentina: Avenida de Mayo

 Another view, this time including the Barolo.

-Luis Barolo, an immigrant, became a cotton grower and the first importer of cotton and wool-spinning equipment in Argentina.
+Luis Barolo, an immigrant, became a cotton grower and Argentina's first importer of cotton- and wool-spinning equipment.
 He commissioned Mario Palanti (1885-1979) to build the tallest office building in South America.
 Completed in 1923, it kept the record for about a decade.
 It's apparently a coded version of Dante's poem, with the upper floors representing heaven.
-The beacon is supposedly visible from Montevideo, where Palanti designed a twin tower.
+The beacon is supposedly visible from Montevideo, where Palanti designed a twin tower, which also survives.

-The splendid Galicia Norte is a residential apartment building from 1975.
+The Galicia Norte is a residential apartment building from 1975.

-We've edged farther east still to the Plaza Lorea, a rare bit of green space in the city.
+We've edged farther west still to the Plaza Lorea, a rare bit of green space in the city.
 The fenced monument?

-There it is.
-Hard to imagine that someone would want to deface something so modest.
+Hard to imagine that someone would want to deface something so modest, yet the fence is there anyway.

 The Palace of the Argentine National Congress was designed by Vittoria Meano, an architect who had arrived in Argentina in 1884 and who a decade later won a competition to design this building.
 Nine years later, with work well underway, he won another competition to build a legislative palace in Montevideo.
 Returning to Buenos Aires, he found his wife in bed with another man.
 A few minutes later, Meano was dead.
 The other man was sentenced to 17 years in prison, and Meano's wife was deported back to Italy.
 Work on the Congreso continued in the hands of another architect, a Belgian named Julio Dormal, who finished the building in 1906 and managed to survive its completion with years to spare.